Ian S. Forrester QC LLD

 Chambers UK have said:

-Strong silk who brings her skills to bear in the full array of clinical negligence and personal injury cases.
+Lauren Sutherland QC is a strong silk who brings her skills to bear in the full array of clinical negligence and personal injury cases.
 She is adept at navigating complex causation and quantum issues and is especially knowledgeable about claims relating to cerebral palsy, brain injuries and fatal incidents.
 Instructing solicitors frequently praise her for her medical knowledge.
-(Chambers 2021)
+(Chambers 2022)

 “Excellent on her feet and very well prepared.”
 (Chambers 2021)